‘A positive approach to good behaviour and respect in school.’

 EYFS and Key stage 1- WHPS Wise Owl Award

 In EYFS and Key Stage 1, children are encouraged to work towards the WHPS, Wise Owl Award.
 This is a simple version of the Key Stage 2 Aiming High award, which in KS1 and EYFS 2, is based on children being positive and happy at school, working hard; challenging themselves in lessons and being kind to others.
 Children climb a ladder of success and are awarded a small prize each time they reach the top.

 4. OTHER POSITIVE AWARDS

 Each class has its own class charter that is an agreed and signed declaration of ‘rights and responsibilities’ of pupils and adults in each particular class.
 The class charter will be on display in each classroom and is reviewed each year.

-Worker of the week
+Work Hero of the week

 5. INAPPROPRIATE BEHAVIOUR

 The majority of our children follow the school rules and behave exceptionally well.
 However we recognise that there will be occasions when there will be occasional incidents of inappropriate behaviour.
 These breaches of school rules can occur for a variety of reasons.
 We will always try to understand the reasons for any misbehaviour, discuss this with the child and gain a full picture of the incident, so that we can deal with it most effectively and appropriately.
 When dealing with problems, we recognise that it is always important to label the behaviour – not the child.
 Generally incidents of inappropriate behaviour can be dealt with by the Class Teacher or other appropriate adults in school including: MMS, Teaching assistants or the Headteacher.